Tonyoffor/module-1-challenge-repo/README.md

 THEN I find semantic HTML elements (Done)

 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+THEN I find that the elements follow a logical structure independent of styling and positioning (Done)

 WHEN I view the image elements
 THEN I find accessible alt attributes (Done)